 How to keep bananas from turning brown in my banana pudding?

 To answer this question, we must fully understand enzymatic browning or the phenomenon that commonly occurs in bananas.
 Browning occurs when the banana is exposed to oxygen in the air and this triggers the production of melanin within the banana.
 Melanin, as you might know, is the pigment that produces a dark color.
 Using browned bananas will not, in any way, make your pudding unsafe.
-It will only turn sweeter.
-So, for us to prevent browning in our banana pudding, we must coat them with the vanilla pudding mixture well.
+It will only make your pudding sweeter.
+But if you dislike the unappetizing color, simply make sure to fully coat the bananas with the vanilla pudding mixture.
 Preparing the dish a few moments before eating it will also help prevent browning.